Author: Sam Angima

 Free Range: implies that a meat or poultry product comes from an animal that was raised in the open air or was free to roam.
 There is no standard definition of this method of production.

 A study in Lincoln County, for example, shows that of one dollar spent locally, 68 cents stays and ‘recycles’ in the community keeping jobs and revitalizing the local economy.
-However, a Chile grown apple for example has its dollar divided up according to contractual obligations among the local retailer, the grocery’s distributor, third-party transportation company, and finally the grower in Chile.
+However, a Chile-grown apple for example has its dollar divided up according to contractual obligations among the local retailer, the grocery distributor, third-party transportation company, and finally the grower in Chile.

-Labelled vs. unlabelled: Labeling aids consumers to make decision on how to spend their food dollar
+Labeled vs. unlabeled: Labeling aids consumers to make decisions on how to spend their food dollar